regencode/fibonacci-benchmark/README.md

 ![desmos complexity](https://user-images.githubusercontent.com/114067350/203760893-b5481804-7e9c-451c-bc2f-414e4d579598.png)

 In this case, Iterative = Blue,  Recursive = Red.
-Keep in mind that this is not a direct commparison of runtime, this is just to show how the runtime changes with every step:
+Keep in mind that this is not a direct comparison of actual runtime values, this is just to show how the runtime changes with every step: